Yingzhen-ietf/BGP-QUIC/BoQ Finite State Machine (FSM).md

  The ManualStop event (Event 2) and AutomaticStop (Event 8) event are ignored in the Idle state.

-In response to a ManualStart_with_PassiveTcpEstablishment event
-      (Event 4) or AutomaticStart_with_PassiveTcpEstablishment event
-      (Event 5), the local system:
+In response to a ManualStart_with_PassiveQUICEstablishment event (Event 4) or AutomaticStart_with_PassiveQUICEstablishment event (Event 5), the local system:
-      /*?????????*/
+ - initializes all BGP resources,
+ - sets the ConnectRetryCounter to zero,
+ - starts the ConnectRetryTimer with the initial value,
+ - listens for a connection that may be initiated by the remote peer, and
+ - changes its state to Active.

+The exact value of the ConnectRetryTimer is a local matter, but it SHOULD be sufficiently large to allow QUIC initialization.

+If the DampPeerOscillations attribute is set to TRUE, the following three additional events may occur within the Idle state:

+- AutomaticStart_with_DampPeerOscillations (Event 6),

+- AutomaticStart_with_DampPeerOscillations_and_
+          PassiveTcpEstablishment (Event 7),

+- IdleHoldTimer_Expires (Event 13).

+Upon receiving these 3 events, the local system will use these events to prevent peer oscillations.
+The method of preventing persistent peer oscillation is outside the scope of this document.

+Any other event (Events 9-12, 15-28) received in the Idle state does not cause change in the state of the local system.

 #### Connect State
-In this state, BoQ FSM is waiting for the QUIC connection to be completed.
+In this state, the control channel FSM is waiting for the QUIC connection to be completed.

 After a QUIC connection is successfully established, the BoQ speaker sends an OPEN message to its peer and changes it's state to OpenSent.

 #### Active State

-In this state, BoQ FSM is trying to acquire a peer by listening for, and accepting, a QUIC connection.
+In this state, the control channel FSM is trying to acquire a peer by listening for, and accepting, a QUIC connection.

 #### OpenSent
-BoQ FSM waits for an OPEN message from its peer.
+The control channel FSM waits for an OPEN message from its peer.

 #### OpenConfirm
-BoQ FSM waits for a KEEPALIVE or NOTIFICATION message.
+The control channel FSM waits for a KEEPALIVE or NOTIFICATION message.

 #### Established
-In this state, the BoQ FSM can exchange NOTIFICATION, KEEPALIVE and ROUTEREFRESH messages with its peer.
+In this state, the control channel FSM can exchange NOTIFICATION, KEEPALIVE and ROUTEREFRESH messages with its peer.
 There is no UPDATE message in the control channel.

-The following text is not applicable to BoQ any more.
+The following text is not applicable to BoQ control channel any more.
    > One reason for an AutomaticStop event is: A BGP receives an UPDATE messages with a number of prefixes for a given peer such that the total prefixes received exceeds the maximum number of prefixes